servicebinding/runtime/README.md

 A bi-weekly [working group call][working-group] is open to the public.
 Discussions occur here on GitHub and on the [#bindings-discuss channel in the Kubernetes Slack][slack].

-If you catch an error in the implementation, please let us know by opening an issue or pull request at our [GitHub repository][repo].
+If you catch an error in the implementation, please let us know by opening an issue at our [GitHub repository][repo].

 ### Code of conduct